Why You Need an Industry Study from IPVision Instead

 A few years ago, they contracted with a major strategy consulting firm to produce a technology landscape.
 The cost of the project was in the $200,000+ range and, although it was major consulting firm, the landscape didn’t really provide answers to the questions that management was concerned about.

 When the corporate venture group contacted IPVision, they were also looking at additional traditional vendors, primarily law firms and offshore search firms.
+See, Corporate Venture Capital

 Venture Capital/Private Equity Group: Deal Evaluation

 A private equity firm is looking to make a $10M investment in a company with an interesting technology that is applicable to a number of areas ranging from medical applications to food products to agriculture.
 The company has 60+ patents.
 The Private Equity Firm wants to know what questions it should ask about the company’s patent position.
 For example, what is the patent situation in the various application areas?
 Should the company consider licensing its technology to others in certain areas?
 How good are the patents?
 Do they have license or assertion potential?
 What would happen if the company failed to commercialize the technology, and what residual value would the patent portfolio have?
+See, Deal Evaluation.

 Why I prefer the phrase “Industry Study”